COVID-19 Update: May 12, 2020

 House Democrats have unveiled their newest pandemic relief bill.
 The overall bill is estimated to cost around $3 trillion.
 A few of the health care provisions included in this bill are:

-- $100 billion for eligible health care providers to be distributed through the Health Care Provider Relief Fund.
+$100 billion for eligible health care providers to be distributed through the Health Care Provider Relief Fund.
 This is in addition to the $175 billion Congress has already appropriated for providers.
-This bill would include a prescriptive and structured methodology for distribution of the Health Care Provider Relief Fund that would include, among other things:
+This bill would include a prescriptive and structured methodology for distribution of the Health Care Provider Relief Fund that would include, among other things:- quarterly relief funds based on hospital cost reports, with aid providers already received from the relief fund subtracted from the quarterly amount

 - eligibility to receive up to 60 percent of revenue lost in comparison to the previous year, to help compensate for pandemic-related expenses